SaumoPal97/GSoC-2018/Text based UI View Classification/README.md

-# GSoC-2018
-Will be implementing AI algorithms to improve Droidbot

-My schedule and progress in GSoC'18 can be found [here](https://saumopal97.github.io/GSoC-Progress/).

 ## Documentation
 Intially we have to keep all the json files in ```json_dir_1``` directory.
 Then run the following from command prompt
 ```